joshenders/enderscraft/README.md

 ### Pricing

-Enderscraft is free as in beer but you can loosely approximate your AWS bill with the table below.
+Enderscraft is free as in beer but you can roughly approximate your AWS bill with the table below.
 You will also incur additional charges for things like: data transfer, log storage, container storage, lambdas, DNS queries, and volume backups.
 During the initial setup, a budget and alerts are created which will notify you at 50%, 75%, and 95% of your user-defined monthly allowance.

 | per vCPU per hour | per GB of RAM per hour |
 | ----------------- | ---------------------- |